Are you visiting Lisbon? These Lisbon travel tips should come in handy to plan an epic city break in Portugal!

 I often spend my weekends just strolling around the city as there’s always something going on.
 I’d pop into the Palavra de Viajante book shop in Santos: it’s a great little boutique, selling fiction and non-fiction books themed around travel.
 No lazy afternoon is complete without a stop at Praça Martim Moniz.
 This square is lined with cute little food and cocktail stands, and there’s often live entertainment too.

 What in your opinion is the one thing you can’t miss when you visit Lisbon?

-Any top tips where to go/ what to do on a rainy day?
+Any top tips where to go or what to do on a rainy day?

-And where do you suggest going for a drink in the evening?
+And where do you suggest going for a drink in the evening in Lisbon?

-Is there one thing not many people know about Lisbon?
+Tell us one thing that not many people know about Lisbon?

 Anything else you think we should know?